Be sure to check out BGG.CON 2016 Wrap-Up, Part 1 if you haven't already done so!

 (Information provided by Kevin Brusky, President of APE Games)

-The Great Dinosaur Rush were available at Gen Con 2016; it was widely available at BGG.CON.
+Early copies of The Great Dinosaur Rush were available at Gen Con 2016; it was widely available at BGG.CON.
 Players take on the role of paleontologists during the Bone Wars of the late 1800s.
 They collect bones, build dinosaurs and get them into museums to gain fame.
 Playing dirty gains players notoriety points, which are added to each player's score at the end of the game.
 But the player with the most notoriety will need to subtract from their score.
 Players balance taking dirty actions (i.e. dynamiting dig sites), which benefit them in the short term and hinder others against gaining too much notoriety, but could subtract from their score in the end.
 Building dinosaurs is the heart of The Great Dinosaur Rush.
 Dinosaur designs are limited only by players' imaginations.

 Dark is the Night is an asymmetric two-player game of hunt-or-be-hunted.
 One player takes the role of the hunter and can move in the lighted spaces surrounding the campfire, while the other player is the monster, secretly moving through the darkness.
 With only limited tools at their disposal, each player tries to eliminate the other before daybreak.
 While the goal of each player is to eliminate the other, the means to do it varies for each player, i.e. movement and actions available to the hunter player and monster player are very different.